Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 most recent version of the label is correct.
 Users advertise this log entry's position in their Monitor request.
-For a number of subsequent distinguished log entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains.
-It then provides a search-style binary ladder, as described in {{binary-ladder}}, including any lookups that would typically be omitted.
+For a number of subsequent distinguished log entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains and provides a search-style binary ladder, as described in {{binary-ladder}}, to prove it.
+No lookups are omitted from the binary ladder according to the rules described in {{binary-ladder}}.
+However, lookups for any versions of the label that were already provided in a lower-bound binary ladder from the same log entry *are* omitted.

 Users verify that the version has not unexpectedly increased or decreased, and that the binary ladder terminates in way that's consistent with the provided version being the greatest that exists.

-Importantly, users verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the distinguished log entry immediately following that one, and so on.
+Importantly, users also verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the distinguished log entry immediately following that one, and so on.
 The Transparency Log provides whichever intermediate timestamps are necessary to demonstrate that this is the case.
 To avoid overloading itself, the Transparency Log has the option to limit the number of distinguished log entries it provides binary ladders for in a single response.

-If the user is monitoring the label for the first time since it was created (or for the first time since they took ownership of it), they advertise no log entry to the Transparency Log and initialize their state by setting it to be the distinguished log entry that terminates monitoring in step 4 above.
-The Transparency Log provides binary ladders for additional subsequent distinguised log entries.
+If the user is monitoring the label for the first time since it was created, they advertise the first distinguished log entry to the left of the first log entry to contain the label.
+The Transparency Log provides binary ladders for subsequent distinguised log entries.

 # Greatest-Version Searches